steven-exarcos/pass-documentation/infrastructure-documenation/operations-production/ops-aws-arch.md

 variables in the web browser that are passed by the identity provider.
 Please contact the PASS team for more information regarding how to integrate with SSO.

-### PASS Database - RDS
+### RDS - PASS Database

 PASS Core uses Amazon RDS, specifically a PostgreSQL database, to store and manage data related to publications, submissions, grants, and policies.
-The RDS instance resides within the same VPC and is not publicly accessible, consequently this means devops cannot connect directly to the database using SQL tools; however by using jumpbox it is possible to connect via an SSM managed session if needed.
+The RDS instance resides within the same VPC and is not publicly accessible, consequently this means devops cannot connect directly to the database using SQL tools; however by using a jumpbox it is possible to connect via an SSM managed session if needed.
 The EC2 instances running PASS Core communicate with the RDS instance over the VPC’s internal network.
 Security groups are configured to allow traffic between PASS Core and the RDS database, ensuring secure data access.